 5. Don’t overpack

 It is a good general rule of thumb to pack light for family travel to Italy.
 For Venice, this is especially the case, because inevitably, for your arrival and departure, you will be walking a certain distance along which you will need to carry your luggage and bags, likely across bridges and up and down stairs.
 If you follow tip #1 and stay in an area like Cannaregio or Santa Croce, chances are, your hotel or apartment may be within 10-20 minutes walking from the train station.
-For help with a stress-free arrival to your hotel from the train station or airport and an extra helping hand with your luggage, as always we suggest our partner, Prontopia, a resource for in-person assistance either pre-scheduled or on-demand with getting where you need to go easily.
+For help with a stress-free arrival to your hotel from the train station or airport and an extra helping hand with your luggage, consider working with an Italy family trip planner to book in-person Venice arrival assistance.
 Beginnings are important for the little ones, and arriving stress free with help from a smiling local who ensures you arrive to your lodging and get oriented to the neighborhood, with a little help with your luggage, etc., can make all the difference!Add to favorites

 Leave a Comment